OB/GYN Billing Services in Oregon

 Every OR payer has specific rules for ob/gyn claims.
 Here's how we navigate them.

-Regence BlueCross BlueShield OB/GYN Claims
+Regence BlueCross BlueShield of Oregon OB/GYN Claims

-Regence BlueCross BlueShield processes the largest share of Oregon commercial ob/gyn claims.
+Regence BlueCross BlueShield of Oregon processes the largest share of Oregon commercial ob/gyn claims.
 We know their OR specific fee schedules, prior authorization requirements for ob/gyn procedures, and their appeal timelines when claims are denied.
 The OB global includes 13 antepartum visits, delivery, and postpartum.
 Unbundling errors in either direction cause denials.

-Oregon Health Plan OB/GYN Billing
+Oregon Health Plan (OHP) administered through 15 regional Coordinated Care Organizations (CCOs) OB/GYN Billing

-Oregon Health Plan routes ob/gyn patients through 4 managed care plans: AllCare, CareOregon, Health Share, and 1 more.
+Oregon Health Plan (OHP) administered through 15 regional Coordinated Care Organizations (CCOs) routes ob/gyn patients through 14 managed care plans: AllCare Health (Southern Oregon), CareOregon (multi-region), Health Share of Oregon (Portland metro), and 11 more.
 Each MCO has its own ob/gyn authorization and billing rules that we manage.

-Medicare (Noridian) OB/GYN Coverage
+Medicare (Noridian Healthcare Solutions (Jurisdiction F)) OB/GYN Coverage

 Denial Prevention for Oregon OB/GYN